mindbox/grav-plugin-directus2/README.md

 We only describe the relevant fields and characteristics of the basic collections here.

+> [!NOTE]
+> To reduce the PHP memory usage make sure to have a `date_updated` field in every collection.
+This way the sync will run also quicker.

 #### Curated Pages

 In addition to the things that a page can use (hero image, meta description, headline, etc.), the most important field for us is 'slug'.
 We use it to specify which page the content is intended for.